yjukaku/trailblazer.github.io/gems/operation/representer.md

 To learn how Representable processes options, read [the docs](/gems/representable/3.0/api.html#user-options).

+## Different Representers

+The idea when including `Representer` is that you want the same representer to deserialize input and render the response document.

+Sometimes, this is not desired, and you want to use different representers for handling input and output.

+To use a representer for rendering, only, include `Rendering`.

+    class Create < Trailblazer::Operation
+      extend Representer::DSL
+      include Representer::Rendering

+      representer do # will be used in #to_json. property :genre, as: :songGenre
+      end

+This will only add `Operation#to_json`.
+Parsing will still be done without a representer.

+Alternatively, you can implement the rendering yourself by only including a `Deserializer` module.

+    class Create < Trailblazer::Operation
+      extend Representer::DSL
+      include Representer::Deserializer::Hash

+      representer do # will be used in #validate. property :genre, as: :songGenre
+      end

+      def to_json(*)
+        Create::Representer.new(model).to_json
+      end

+Note that you need to always extend `Representer::DSL` to import the `representer` block.

 ## Composable Interface

 You can set your own representer class if you don't want it to be inferred.